AMMD/ardour-git/README.md

 ardour-git-cli
 ==============

-Audiogit is a plugin for ardour to commit and push automatically to a git repository.
+ardour-git is a plugin for ardour to commit and push automatically to a git repository.
 This project is part of the Audio-git project which aims to enable people to freely share the "source code" for audio projects.

 REQUIREMENTS